This is the most comprehensive step-by-step approach for applying and attaining Mortgages in Dubai.

 - A valid Emirates identification.

-- Disclosure of every monthly liability such as a car loan, credit card, personal loan or others.
+- Disclosure of every monthly liability such as a car loan, credit card, personal loan, etc.

-- Payslips in case you have salary variance.
+- Six-month payslips in case if there is salary variance.

 - Availability of fees required for mortgage processing.